French Language & Culture

 Located in the heart of Paris in its 14th arrondissement, the Cours de Civilisation Française de la Sorbonne (CCFS) is a respected institution which specializes in the teaching of French language and culture.
 The CCFS was created in 1919 by the Société des Amis de l'Université de Paris and is now a part of the Robert de Sorbon Foundation.
 The CCFS is accredited by the French Ministry of Education as a private institution of higher education.
 The campus is comprised of one building that’s nestled among others on the Boulevard Raspail, a quintessential Parisian street.

 Jun 01, 2021

 - Apply Now

 This immersive French language program is perfect for you if you are seeking a robust linguistic experience at one of the most well-known universities in France.
 A French language and phonetics course will make up the vast majority of your coursework, and you will round out your academic structure by taking 2-6 small lecture courses called "conférences".
 These conférences cover different topics related to French culture and civilization, such as literature, history, and French society.
-All courses are taught by CCFS faculty at the Sorbonne's Raspail campus, and you will be in class with other international students from around the world.
+All courses are taught by CCFS faculty on its Raspail campus, and you will be in class with other international students from around the world.

 Students must have a minimum grade point average of 2.50.

 MINIMUM ADMISSIONS PREREQUISITES